PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Assert Xpath Count

 Asserts that the number of nodes that match the specified xpath, eg equals to the given value.
-When the assert fails, the test is aborted. "//XCUIElementTypeTable" would give the number of iOS tables.
+When the assert fails, the test is aborted. "//table" would give the number of tables.

 ### Usage